What is Physical Trauma?

 Right before a healthcare professional can treat physical trauma, it is often necessary to ascertain the exact form of trauma involved.
 There are two primary types of physical trauma into which all forms of physical trauma fall into; these will be detailed below.

-In an open trauma, either penetration of the skin by an object or foreign material or a fracture caused by force penetrating through the skin and causing bleeding under it.
+An open trauma is classified as either penetration of the skin by an object or foreign material or a fracture caused by force penetrating through the skin.
 Open trauma injuries should be treated or closed as soon as possible to prevent persistent bleeding and infections due to microbial introduction to the body.
 Open trauma is a much more serious type of physical trauma.

 The Link Between Physical Trauma and Mental Health